 - it was excessive force in the chiropractic manipulations;

 - or such manipulations were continued after the patient requested the surgeon to stop.

 Additionally, California medical malpractice statute of limitations is very complex and has many nooks and cracks.
-In general, a patient has a year (six months if you are suing a public entity) from the “date of injury” to sue the responsible person; this may be extended for an additional 90 days if the patient’s lawyer serves proper and timely notices.
+In general, a patient has a year (six months if you are suing a public entity) from the “date of injury” to sue the responsible person; this may continue up to 90 days if the patient’s lawyer serves proper and timely notices.

 Below, The Margarian Law Firm lawyers will introduce you the main elements of the California Surgeon Malpractice Law.
 In addition, we are ready to provide answers to your initial questions concerning California Personal Injury Law for free.

 There are accepted standards of care in operations that surgeons should follow.
 In the case of failing to follow the standards, a surgeon malpractice occurs resulting in injuries to the patient.
 Thus, if the doctor invades the scope of another practice (such as that of a medical doctor) he/she will be held to the level of care applicable to a practitioner in the field which he invaded.

 What Are the Constitutive Elements of Surgeon Malpractice?

 - Duty: You must show that a surgeon owed a duty to you.
 As a result, a doctor who agrees to treat you owes you a duty of reasonable care.

 - Breach: To recover, you must show a violation of duty.
 In general, this is usually done with help of other surgeons who testify about how reasonable surgeon would act.